Jit-Roy/Mindmate/README.md

-# MyBro - AI Mental Health Companion 🤗
+# MyBro - An AI To Help You Get Rid Of Depression

 A compassionate AI chatbot designed to provide mental health support with genuine human-like responses.
 Built with Python, LangChain, and Google's Gemini API.